Nornec/pt-deutonium/README.md

 # pt-deutonium
-A fun radioactive element for The Powder Toy
+A fun radioactive element for The Powder Toy.

 Plop this in your TPT scripts directory and then load it up in-game.